itkyawkyawnaing/aws-cloudformation-vpc-peering/README.md

-# AWS VPC Peering with AWS CloudFormation Multi-stack
+# AWS VPC Peering with CloudFormation Templates

 This lab is focusing on AWS CloudFormation (CFN) cross-stack scenarios design and to get familiar with AWS CloudFormation Templates.